 Your homework assignments are expected to be your own work.
-I encourage you to discuss assignments with others in the class, in person or online, and to share ideas.
-In the end, though, I expect you to each do the calculations for each problem by yourself -- by the time the course is over, you have to know how to do the work on your own.
-For example, while it's a very good idea to have study groups, do not divide up homework and have one person do problem 1, one person do problem 2, etc.; you should each work through each problem.
+You may certainly discuss assignments with others, in person or online, but in the end I expect you to each do the calculations yourself.
 If I receive homework that is obviously copied directly from someone else, I will find out what has happened, and may give you a 0 for the assignment.
 If you repeatedly plagiarize, I will turn you in to Student Judicial Affairs, and the consequences can be quite severe.